Massachusetts School Counselor Certification

 Initial Massachusetts School Counselor Certification

-Applicants for a Massachusetts school counselor license, who do not have three (3) years of successful employment history as a school counselor, can apply for an initial license.
-The following requirements are necessary for the initial license.
+Applicants for a Massachusetts school counselor license without three (3) years of successful employment history as a school counselor can apply for a Professional Support Personnel Initial license as a school counselor.
+The following requirements are necessary for the initial license:

 Step 1: Education Requirements